PlaidCloud/website/content/en/docs/concepts/workloads/controllers/job.md

 job may be deleted, or this Job may count other Pods as completing it, or one or both Jobs may refuse to create Pods or run to completion.
 If a non-unique selector is chosen, then other controllers (e.g. ReplicationController) and their Pods may behave in unpredictable ways too.
-Kubernetes will not stop you from making a mistake when specifying `.spec.selector`.
+PlaidCloud will not stop you from making a mistake when specifying `.spec.selector`.

 Here is an example of a case when you might want to use this feature.